pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/resources/faq.md

 ## Why did the Glitchless WR video save and reset / What is RNG manipulation? / RNG Manipulation seems daunting, should I learn it right away?

 - A1.
-You can manipulate RNG in Pokémon Red/Blue and again it is explained in the [RBY Manip Guide](https://www.youtube.com/watch?v=QirPrbub21g) (yes this is the third time we've linked this video, watch it) which is all done by hard resetting the console (save and reset).
-With that you can get the perfect Nidoran, get no random encounters in Mount Moon, and solve the Surge cans puzzle first try.
+RNG (or randomness) can be manipulated in Pokémon Red/Blue (+ Yellow).
+The essential information needed to perfrom RNG Manips in gen 1 is explained in this video: [RBY Manip Guide](https://www.youtube.com/watch?v=QirPrbub21g).
+By hard resetting the console (saving and resetting) and proceeding to play "perfectly" you can encounter a Nidoran Male with near perfect stats, get no random encounters in Mount Moon, and solve the Surge cans puzzle first try.
 - A2.
-For Glitchless, yes you must perform just one simple rng manip to get a nidoran with perfect stats.
+For Glitchless, YES you must perform at least one simple rng manip to get a nidoran with near perfect stats.
 There is a medium difficulty version and a super easy version of the manip.
 - A3.
 For Classic, rng manips are actually just banned so you can get going right away.
 - A4.
 For Blue NSC, rng manips are essential - completeing a run of Blue NSC is actually a great way to learn rng manips and become less worried by them.